hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 	}

-In the `@Before` method, all Post data are cleared for each tests, and saving a `Post` for further test assertion.
+In the `@Before` method, all Post data are cleared for each tests, and save a `Post` for further test assertion.

-The above codes are similar with early Mockito version, the main difference is we have switched configuraiton to a real database.
+The above codes are similar with early Mockito version, the main difference is we have switched configuraitons to a real database.
 Check the `@ContextConfiguration` annotated on `BlogServiceTest`.

-Run the test again.
+Run the test.

 	mvn test -Dtest=BlogServiceTest

-The test result will be shown as below.
+The test result should be shown as below.

 	-------------------------------------------------------
 	 T E S T S